 SBE Eligibility Determination and the Referral Process: SBE status is determined by DETR staff using a standardized questionnaire containing questions regarding their inclusion in specific categories of veterans and eligible individual(s).
 These groups have been prioritized by the U.S. Secretary of Labor because the groups on the list have one or more SBE.
 Nevada has developed a front desk tracking system into which all EmployNV Hub jobseekers are entered.
 The system is marked with either a veteran or a veteran with an SBE.
 When the appropriate boxes are checked, a minute counter shows how long the jobseeker has been waiting for service.
 The veteran's names appear in red along with a special box if they have an SBE.
 A report can be generated showing the average wait time for veterans and veterans with SBE, this allows the offices to ensure priority of service is being provided.
 Access to the report is available at the local EmployNV Hub, and the regional level.
 Once the veteran is determined to have an SBE, they are referred to the next available DVOP.
-If no DVOP is available, they are referred to the next available DVOP.
-If no DVOP is available, they are referred to the next available DVOP becomes available, the SBE veteran's information is given to a DVOP to provide individualized career services and employment services through case management approach.
+If no DVOP is available, they are referred to the next available Wagner-Peyser staff.
+When a DVOP becomes available, the SBE veteran's information is given to a DVOP to provide individualized career services and employment services through case management approach.